oskariorg/oskari-documentation/7 Developing instructions/00170-HowToUsePublisherTools.md

 The tools are discovered by querying Oskari for classes with protocol `Oskari.mapframework.publisher.Tool` (See example tool class below with `'protocol': ['Oskari.mapframework.publisher.Tool']`).

 Starting with Oskari 3.0 all tool panels and publisher tools provided by Oskari are written in es / react.
-Using jQuery for creating custom publisher tools (even though old jquery-implementations might still work) is highly discouraged.
+Previous versions allowed using jQuery for creating custom publisher tools and these need to be migrated to React.
+Though if you have a simple tool with on/off, you don't need to create any UI for it.
+Just declaring the tool is enough in this case.

-With ES class syntax:
+Defining a publisher tool with ES class syntax:

 ```javascript
 const AbstractPublisherTool = Oskari.clazz.get('Oskari.publisher.AbstractPublisherTool');